The ballot issues for Election Day 2023 with the highest stakes across U.S. voting

 Texas Proposition 3: Banning wealth taxes

-This Texas measure supports amending the state's constitution to prohibit the Texas Legislature from enacting a tax on a person's wealth or net worth in the future.
+This Texas measure supports amending the state Constitution to prohibit the Texas Legislature from enacting a tax on a person's wealth or net worth in the future.
 Such a tax is highly unlikely in the near future, since Republicans control both chambers of the Legislature, as well as the governor's mansion.

 "The constitutional amendment prohibiting the imposition of an individual wealth or net worth tax, including a tax on the difference between the assets and liabilities of an individual or family," the title of the ballot measure reads.